adgh-dev/curs-devops/Week_13/Exercise/README.md

 mkdir ~/ansible && cd $_
 ```

-Create an inventory file and add the hostnames or IP addresses of the remote machines to /etc/ansible/hosts.
-Use the `internal` IP addresses, not the public ones:
+Create an inventory file and add the hostnames or IP addresses of the remote machines.
+If you use IPs, use the `internal` addresses, not the public ones - but in most cases the plain hostnames should work (GCP has a builtin DNS for the default network):
 ```
 cat <<EOF > hosts
 [webservers]